 The benefits of using the Verizon Media ad server are many.
-Publishers can expect a streamlined workflow which enables them to manage complex processes in real-time with accurate forecasting tools.
+Publishers can expect a streamlined workflow that enables them to manage complex processes in real-time with accurate forecasting tools.

-Furthermore, publishers can enjoy advance mobile targeting, cross-screen monetization, effective and simple programmatic management, accurate inventory management and more.
+Furthermore, publishers can enjoy advanced mobile targeting, cross-screen monetization, effective and simple programmatic management, accurate inventory management, and more.